 Sisense ingests both nested records and arrays automatically without any need to write SQL and functions:

-- Nested - flattens records/arrays to columns with the ability to choose how many levels to expand.
+- Nested data type: Flattens records/arrays to columns with the ability to choose how many levels to expand.

-- Nested Repeated - flattens repeated records to rows and columns automatically, using the UNNEST function.
+- Nested Repeated data type: Flattens repeated records to rows and columns automatically, using the UNNEST function.

 BigQuery supports Nested data as objects of Record data type.

-When importing data into Sisense, you need to indicate how many levels of nested data you want to flatten (see Connecting to BigQuery).
+When importing data into Sisense, you need to indicate how many levels of nested data you want to flatten (see Adding a Connection to Google BigQuery).
 In Sisense, data on these levels will be flattened to columns using the dot operator (.).